jsnajder/sdewac-prepro/README.md

 *2015-02-06*

-This module implements some preprocessing for the [SdeWaC](http://www.ims.uni-stuttgart.de/forschung/ressourcen/korpora/sdewac.en.html) corpus.
+This package implements some preprocessing for the [SdeWaC](http://www.ims.uni-stuttgart.de/forschung/ressourcen/korpora/sdewac.en.html) corpus.